hslu-ige-laes/lcm/docs/docs/settings/dataSources.md

 <hr>

 ## csv Files
+### General
 - Time series data can get imported from csv files
 - The data should have the following structure:
   ```javascript
   time,value1,value2
   2020-07-30 13:00:00,53,10.5
   ```
+- The file can include one or multiple value columns
 - It can be separated by comma, semicolons or tabulators
+- In case of a special file format you can write an own `Parsing script`.
+Details see [csv scripts](https://hslu-ige-laes.github.io/lcm/docs/about/fileStructure/#csvscripts).

-### How can I add a new csv file?
+### How can I add a new csv file as data source?
 1. Click in the lcm application under `Settings > Data Sources > csv Files` the button `Add new`
 1. Fill the fields as follows:
    - SourceName: Name for the data source in the application which you can define freely.
-   - Parsing Script: in case of a special file format you can select/write an own parsing script.
-Details see [csv scripts](https://hslu-ige-laes.github.io/lcm/docs/about/fileStructure/#csvscripts).
+   - Parsing Script: Select a special parsing script if required.
 If you are unsure leave `none`.
    - Choose CSV file: navigate to the csv file you want to import
    - Separator and Quote: depending on the file.
    - Time Zone Source Data: select the time zone in which the data in the csv file got monitored.
 If your time zone is not listed, please add it manually to the variable `timeZoneList` in the file `/app/shiny/global.R`